Data-Science-Squad/dssquad-project-wiki/content/blog/2021-02-21-getting-started-with-git-and-github/index.md

 ## Feature branching and Pull Requests

-Feature branching and Pull Requests are standard Git concepts that we will leverage in our project to promote organization and to maintain our production codebase at a high standard.
+Feature branching and Pull Requests are essential Git concepts that we will leverage in our project to promote safe and rapid development while keeping our production codebase clean.
 All team members should familiarize themeselves with these concepts.

 Sources: